SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-23-vincent-echo.md

 > THESE CRYSTALS.
 HE WAS SORTING THROUGH THEM.

-<i>All attention goes to Straud as a supernatural chasm seems to ripple through our consciousnesses.</i>
+<br><i>All attention goes to Straud as a supernatural chasm seems to ripple through our consciousnesses.</i>

 <i>It is the sound of a silver bell.</i>